aphanotus/bread/ciriola.md

 - [ ] **Shape**: Cut the dough into 8 equal pieces of 100 g each.
 - [ ] Flatten a piece into an oval shape with your palm.
 - [ ] Fold the top third down to the center and the bottom third up (like a letter).
-- [ ] Roll into a 6-inch cylinder with your hands, applying pressure at the ends to taper them into points.
+- [ ] Roll into a 6-inch cylinder with your hands, applying a lot of pressure at the ends to really taper them into the characteristic points.
 - [ ] Using the side of your hand, press a deep, long trench down the center of the roll (lengthwise).
 - [ ] Fold the dough over that trench and pinch the seam shut, forming a boat shape.
 - [ ] **Proof:** Place the rolls on the floured parchment paper.
 (Moving them with a dough scrapper with preserve their shape.)
 Cover and allow them to rise for 60-75 minutes.
 - [ ] Carefully flip the rolls onto a baking sheet so the seam is now on the bottom.
-- [ ] Lame lengthwise.
+- [ ] Make a deep lengthwise cut along the top using a lame, razor or serrated knife.
 - [ ] Bake at 450˚F for 15-18 minutes.
 Place boiling water in a pan or ramekin in the oven.
 - [ ] Cool on a wire rack.